 Many seniors enjoy reading in their free time, and some even set aside time every day for this activity.
 However, they likely read for sheer pleasure without even realizing how healthy it is for them to curl up with a good book on a regular basis.
-Oakville, ON, in-home elder care experts discuss a few of the many advantages for seniors who consider themselves avid readers.
+Oakville, ON, home care experts discuss a few of the many advantages for seniors who consider themselves avid readers.

 Books allow seniors to escape their everyday worries and enter an alternative world created in the author’s imagination.
 A study conducted by the University of Sussex concluded a mere 6 minutes of reading could reduce stress by up to 68 percent.
 Lower stress levels can decrease the risk of obesity and hypertension, relax tense muscles, and lower the perception of pain due to chronic illnesses.